pip-templates-services/pip-service-data-nodex/README.md

 For development you shall install the following prerequisites:
 * Node.js
-* Visual Stnameo Code or another IDE of your choice
+* Visual Studio Code or another IDE of your choice
 * Docker
 * Typescript